Flute p[layer, RIAM

 Eligibility: RIAM Tertiary Students, including students on the DMus and Professional Mentorship programmes

-Programme(s): Competitors must perform a programme of up to 15 minutes in the Preliminary Round from which up to 6 finalists will be chosen.
+Programme(s): Competitors must perform a programme with spoken introduction of up to 15 minutes (to include spoken introduction) in the Preliminary Round from which up to 6 finalists will be chosen.
 The programme must be introduced by the competitor.
-In the Final, competitors will perform a 20-minute programme, which must include the works performed in the Preliminary Round.
+In the Final, competitors will perform a 20-minute programme, which must include the works performed in the Preliminary Round and one additional work.
 This programme must also be introduced by the competitor.

 You can apply using the application form link below.
 You must have your teacher's approval before making an application.
 Please note that competitors will not be permitted to change their programme once submitted.